BACK

 • Medication: Antidepressants, including selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs), can help by balancing brain chemicals involved in mood regulation.

-• Transcranial Magnetic Stimulation: By stimulating specific nerve cells in this brain, this non-invasive, non-drug treatment option can provide relief for people with depression.
+• Transcranial Magnetic Stimulation: By stimulating specific nerve cells in the brain, this non-invasive, non-drug treatment option can provide relief for people with depression.

-• Lifestyle Changes: Regular exercise, consistent sleep, balanced nutrition, and strong social support networks can support improvements in mood and resilience.
+• Lifestyle Changes: Regular exercise, consistent sleep, balanced nutrition, and strong social support networks can help improve mood and resilience.

 Additional Depression Support Resources